-But another faultline opened up today at a briefing attended by both Sam Laidlaw, the chief executive of Centrica (pictured), and Huhne himself.
+But another faultline opened up today at a briefing attended by both Sam Laidlaw, the chief executive of Centrica, and Huhne himself.
 Specifically, the pair seemed to be at odds over whether the green investment bank could be used to fund energy efficiency initiatives.
 Read more

 British Gas customers brace yourselves.
 From December 10 you will have to pay an average of £53 extra a year for gas and £29 extra for electricity.

-Last week I wrote that one of the areas of complete agreement at a debate during the European Future Energy Forum had been the need for a high and stable carbon price to incentivise low carbon energy production.
+Last week I wrote that one of the areas of complete agreement at a debate during the European Future Energy Forum had been that there needed to be a high and stable carbon price in order to incentivise low carbon energy production.
 But I added that nobody knew how to bring it about.
 Read more